Navigation Patterns in Responsive DesignPosted: July 8, 2012 under Web Design

 Another pattern that designers have come up with to deal with navigation in responsive designs is converting the menu to a select list on small screen sizes.
 Below is an example from Smashing Magazine.

 Fly Out Navigation

 This design pattern is most famously used on Barack Obama's website as you can see in the screenshot below.

 Clicking on the "Menu" link causes this menu to pop out from the left hand side of the page.
 One advantage to this pattern is that it provides a lot of space.

 However, this approach has two potential drawbacks.
 It is quite advanced, so if you're thinking of implementing this for a client, be sure to add some extra time for development.
 Another thing I'm not so sure about is the user experience it provides.
 If you go to the Obama site and play around with this, it's a bit weird at first.
 Maybe this pattern will really catch on, but for now I'm not quite sure how I feel about it.

 This pattern is pretty self explanatory - the navigation is placed in the footer.
 But it actually comes in two flavors, the first being the inclusion of an anchor in the header pointing to the main navigation at the bottom of the page.
 The second variation skips the anchor and assumes you'll figure it out.
 Jeffrey Zeldman's design firm Happy Cog uses the footer only version of this pattern.

-I know Zeldman is the preeminent web guru, but this pattern doesn't work that well for me.
+This pattern doesn't work that well for me.
 Users aren't accustomed to it and even once you're aware that a site is using footer navigation, you have to scroll a long way to get at it.
 In my opinion, the anchor in the header is a must when using this pattern.

 Hide n' Cry